JP2394/steam-recommendations-DE-project/setup/README.md

     - /home/<your username>/.google/credentials/google_credentials.json:/usr/local/airflow/.google/credentials/google_credentials.json:ro
     - /home/<your username>/dbt:/usr/local/airflow/dbt:ro
    ```
-Your can user the following command to know the username on linux:
+Your can use the following command to know the username on linux:
 ```
      whoami
    ```